LJC Economics Class

 It sounds logical, persuasive and you accept it as a price to be paid for improvement.
 It’s like an immutable law of Physics.
 A lot of our thinking, and action, is based on this sort of received wisdom, borrowed from other fields of endeavour.

 The model of Diminishing Returns – a gently flattening curve between cost and improvement – has no basis in fact.
 The relationship applied to Hi Fi is, in my experience, entirely random.
 A small expenditure can make a huge difference, absolutely no difference or perversely, make things worse.
 A large expenditure can make a momentously huge improvement many times its expected “diminishing step”.
 Equally a very very expensive improvement can have a crippling effect, sending the curve plunging down instead of up.

 How is this to be explained?
-I don’t really know but I suspect it is because a real Hi Fi is a highly complex set of poorly understood relationships (as opposed to a “model” of how HiFi works).
+I suspect it is because a real Hi Fi is a highly complex set of poorly understood relationships (as opposed to a “model” of how HiFi works).
 No-one has the time or resources to try everything, everyone’s system is different.

 If outcomes are unpredictable or worse even random, no-one knows any longer knows what to do.
 Diminishing Returns is simply a bad model that fails to explain what happens, however everyone is very comfortable with it – both those that buy and those that sell Hi Fi – because it offers the illusion of control over outcomes in an uncertain world, in exchange for money.

-Normal feelings of vulnerability in the face of the unknown translate into fear of being exploited by tricksters, which a psychologist would recognise as a projection of people’s feeling of insecurity, not based on experience of being tricked.
+Normal feelings of vulnerability in the face of uncertainty translate into fear of being exploited by tricksters, which a psychologist would recognise as a projection of people’s feeling of insecurity, not based on experience of being tricked.
 Few if any businesses would survive long based on “trickery”.
 Reading HiFi Forums you also come across a pernicious form of inverted snobbery – how cheaply something can be done and claim it is as good – buy speaker wire from d.i.y. stores – and mock”the gullible” who fall for expensive hi-fi tricksters.